sazzad2saad/flavixor-dev/flavixor-client/README.md

 ---

 ## 📦 Dependencies
-Taste Treasury relies on the following libraries:
+Flavixor relies on the following libraries:

 | Dependency                         | Version   | Description |
 |-------------------------------------|-----------|-------------|